Resource-aware Cyber Deception for Microservice-based Applications: System model

 \subsection{Decoy configuration and placement model}

-The defender employs microservices as decoys in order to intercept ongoing cyber attacks targeting the deployed microservices.
-Each decoy can be considered as a clone of production microservices replicating the related functionalities as well as the interfaces towards adjacent communicating microservices.
-We assume that each decoy is deployed on the same node of the original cloned microservice.
-Although this assumption restrict the possible decoy placement strategy, from a security perspective this requirements negates the addition of new container escape threats that are generated by allocating a decoy on a different node.
+Each decoy is created by cloning the image of production microservices as well as the related interfaces towards adjacent communicating microservices.
 In Fig. \ref{fig:decoy_deployment}, we show an example of decoy placement that can be easily extended to any microservice deployment topology.
 Furthermore, every decoy is configured to provide the following features: \begin{itemize}

-\item{\textit{Attack detection reliability}: any data traffic intercepted by a decoy is considered as malicious since the legal data traffic is exclusively forwarded to production microservices.
+\item{\textit{Attack detection reliability}: any data traffic intercepted by a decoy is considered malicious since legal data traffic is exclusively forwarded to production microservices.
 For example, this behavior could be implemented by defining specific network policies with Kubernetes \cite{budigiri2021network}.
 This tool makes it possible to steer the application traffic flow among legitimate microservices while preserving their interfaces towards the decoys.
 Based on this configuration, the attacker can still interact with the decoys as the latter are only isolated from the application traffic and not from networking reachability.}

 \item{\textit{High interactivity}: each decoy reacts to the attacker input like a production microservice.
 However, any data extracted by the attacker is fake and its content is configured to resemble the structure of production data (for example, a database filled with fake entries).}